Sabri-blm/Communicate-data-findings/README.md

 - [Licensing, Authors, and Acknowledgements](#licensing)

 ## Installation <a name="installation"></a>
-This project uses Python 3 and is designed to be completed through the Jupyter Notebooks IDE.
-It is highly recommended that you use the [Anaconda distribution](https://www.anaconda.com/distribution/) to install Python, since the distribution includes all necessary Python libraries as well as Jupyter Notebooks.
-The following libraries are expected to be used in this project:
+This project is written in Python 3 and is intended to be completed using the google colab notebooks or Jupyter Notebooks IDE.
+It is strongly advised that you install Python using the [Anaconda distribution](https://www.anaconda.com/distribution/), as the distribution includes all necessary Python libraries as well as Jupyter Notebooks.
+This project is expected to make use of the libraries listed below:

 - Numpy
 - Pandas